 Narrated by Hayden Panettiere

-I received an ARC thanks to NetGalley and the publishers, but the review is entirely based on my own listening experience.
+I received an ARC thanks to NetGalley and the publishers but the review is entirely based on my own reading experience.